Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

 Given the propagation model, we construct an estimator $\hatr_i$ for the true distance to the target $R_i$ based on the received signal strength $P_i$.
 Taking logarithms of both sides of \eqref{equ: simulation_RSS_model} and use the model in \eqref{equ: noise_model} yields:

 where

 This reveals a linear relationship between the logarithm of the RSS and the logarithm of the distance, which allows the system parameters to be estimated using a least squares approach.
 We assume that prior data are available before the main experiment and can be leveraged to estimate the parameters $\alpha$ and $\gamma$.
 These prior data sets can be interpreted as calibration measurements collected under controlled conditions, thus providing reliable estimates of the underlying system parameters.
 Let $\hat{\alpha}$ and $\hat{\gamma}$ denote the least squares estimates derived from this calibration data.
-We can then define the distance estimator according to the relation in \eqref{equ: relation between ln(P) and ln(R)}